-BU 103 - Personal Finance for Non Business Majors (Juniors and Seniors Only)
+BU 103 - Personal Finance for Non Business Majors

 A comprehensive overview of the financial facts of everyday life.
-The course covers topics including but not limited to budgeting, taxes, home and car buying, insurances (home, car, health and life) as well as stocks, bonds and mutual funds.
+The course is designed to provide students with the ability to make good financial decisions throughout their lives.
+The course covers topics including but not limited to budgeting, taxes, home and car buying, mortgages, insurances (home, car, health and life) as well as stocks, bonds and mutual funds.
+Illustrative financial documents are reviewed and the many alternatives in each key coverage area are considered.
+Juniors and Seniors Only